parallel-markets/handbook/work/connection.md

 Since we don't have the same opportunity for serendipitous encounters with co-workers, our interactions must be more intentional.
 We should all make an effort to get to know each other on a personal level; these policies help accomplish that goal.

 ## Annual Meatspace Meeting

- - Company retreat - at least once a year - airfare / hotels for all staff
+Once a year, we gather for our annual meatspace meeting.
+Everyone will be flown :airplane: to a single destination, where we get the chance to spend time together in [:meat_on_bone: meat space](https://en.wikipedia.org/wiki/Real_life).

 ## Promote Social Connection
- - Helping people socialize needs to be a top consideration - non-work topic slack channels, ad hoc video calls, etc
+There are a number of ways folks can connect outside of work contexts.
+For instance, non-work topic slack channels, ad hoc video calls to discuss hobbies, etc are all encouraged.
+We also prioritize work events where travel and physical interaction is involved (like meetups, events, conferences, etc.).

- - Prioritize work events where travel and physical interaction is involved (like company summits, meetups, events, conferences, etc.)
+## Weekly All-hands

-## Weekly all-hands
+The [Weekly All-hands](./coordination.md#weekly-all-hands) meeting is partially a time for us to get to know each other a little better.